MicrosoftDocs/security/security-docs/operations/respond-incident.md

 ## Step 1: Triage the incident

 Use these steps as a general method to triage the incident with Microsoft Sentinel and Microsoft Defender XDR.
-If your workspace isn't onboarded to the unified security operations platform, use the Azure portal.
+If you've onboarded your workspace to the unified security operations platform, use the Defender portal.
+Otherwise, use the Azure portal.

 ## [Defender portal](#tab/defender-portal)